-Over the last decade, organizations across industries have come to rely on the 2.5 quintillion bytes of data humans generate daily to better understand their consumers, identify patterns in behavior, and make more effective and strategic decisions.
+Over the last decade, organizations across industries have come to rely on the 2.5 quintillion bytes of data humans generate daily to understand their consumers better, identify patterns in behavior, and make more effective and strategic decisions.

 As the technology used to collect and analyze data has continued to advance, these organizations have evolved their data-related practices with it.
-Data analysts are now able to achieve a level of insight that extends beyond a description of past behavior, using data instead to strategically look ahead at future possibilities.
+Data analysts can now achieve a level of insight that extends beyond a description of past behavior and instead use data strategically to look ahead at future possibilities.

 “Data analytics today is allowing us for the first time to take the massive amount of data we’ve been assembling for years and use it for predictive purposes rather than in just descriptive ways,” says Thomas Goulding, professor for the Master of Professional Studies in Analytics program within Northeastern’s College of Professional Studies.
 “Through the use of mathematical modeling and data analytics, data can now tell me something I wouldn’t otherwise have been able to learn.
 As a result, because of analytics, we can make informed business decisions today that simply were not possible ten years ago.”

 Known as predictive analytics, this new application of data analysis has successfully served an array of vital industry needs.
-Read on to explore what predictive analytics entails, examples of its many uses across sectors, and the skills you need to be successful in this ever-changing field.
+Read on to explore what predictive analytics entails, examples of its many uses across sectors, and the skills you need to succeed in this ever-changing field.

 Download Our Free Guide to Breaking Into Analytics